zix99/sshsysmon/readme.md

     - type: diskspace
       alarms:
         "Low Disk Space": "disk_free < 500000"
+  summary: # Optional, if not provided, alerts will be used to auto-configure summary
+    - type: memory
+    - type: diskspace
 ```

 You can often use YAML's inheritance to simplify your config for more than 1 server.

+All servers are iterated throw, and queries for given inspector types.
+The resulting metrics are compared to
+the alerts, and if any of them are unmet, a notification it sent to all configured channels.

 Configuration is built on three concepts: Drivers, Inspectors, and Channels.